yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-22-matrix-calculus.md

 = 2\mathbf{A}^\top(\mathbf{AXB+C})\mathbf{B}^\top
 $$

 One possible solution can be viewed section *1.2.2 Ridge regression*, page 47 of my [PhD dissertation](https://theses.hal.science/tel-03153445), along with a few examples of applications of this type of results.
-Be warned though, my thesis was written in 2020, so in pre-historical times in terms of AI.
-Since the field has been advancing mind-boggingly, superluminally quickly in the last few years, the models presented in that section are pretty dated and of no practical use nowadays as far as I know.
+Be warned though, my thesis was written in 2020, so in pre-historic times in terms of AI.
+Since the field has been advancing mind-bogglingly, superluminally quickly in the last few years, the models presented in that section are pretty dated and of no practical use nowadays as far as I know.

 *(The mathematical tools themselves are still relevant though).*
 </details>